Sip This: Cranberry Rose Cocktail

 Cocktail

-Cocktail: Combine the brandy, lemon juice and syrup in an ice-filled cocktail shaker.
-Shake 10 seconds and strain into a chilled martini, coupe or Nick & Nora glass.
-Garnish with a lemon twist and, if desired, skewered cranberries.
+- Combine the brandy, lemon juice, and syrup in an ice-filled cocktail shaker.
+Shake for 10 seconds and strain into a chilled martini, coupe, or Nick & Nora glass.
+Garnish with an orange twist.
+(Makes 1 cocktail.)